phreditorNG/ncpa/BUILDING.rst

 Building on Windows
 ===================

-*WARNING: DO THIS ON A VM OR A NON-PRODUCTION SYSTEM* *THE BUILD SCRIPT WILL MAKE CHANGES TO YOUR SYSTEM THAT MAY BREAK EXISTING SOFTWARE*
+*WARNING: DO THIS ON A VM OR A NON-PRODUCTION SYSTEM.*
+*THE BUILD SCRIPT WILL MAKE CHANGES TO YOUR SYSTEM THAT MAY BREAK EXISTING SOFTWARE*

-*Note: The current Windows pre-build script is written in batch and must be executed by cmd.exe.
+*Note: The current Windows build script is written in batch and must be executed by cmd.exe.
 For this reason, any Windows commands listed in this document will be written with cmd.exe compatibility in mind.*